Skip to content

 2. Preserving all header lines without modification

-4. Sorting the data lines by chromosome and position
+3. Sorting the data lines by chromosome and position using either in-memory or external merge sort

 The tool supports two distinct sorting methods: - Lexicographic sorting (default): Sorts chromosomes alphabetically (chr1, chr10, chr2, ...) - Natural sorting: Sorts chromosomes in numeric order when possible (chr1, chr2, ..., chr10, ...)